tcaldwell-x/oauth1/README.md

 ## Production Deployment

 1. Update `NEXTAUTH_URL` to your production domain
-2. Update Twitter app callback URL to your production URL
+2. Update X app callback URL to your production URL
 3. Use secure cookie settings
 4. Consider using a database for token storage instead of cookies
 5. Implement proper error handling and logging